-If you want to make major shifts in your fitness, it's tempting to set lofty goals.
-While you can keep those big goals in the back of your mind, it’s important to start with smaller, more manageable goals.
+If you want to make significant shifts in your fitness, it's tempting to set lofty goals.
+While you can keep those big goals in your mind, starting with smaller, more manageable goals is essential.
 When planning your fitness goals for the year, aim small and be realistic.
-For example, set the goal of exercising twice a week for the month of January and then you can adjust that goal upward for February.
+For example, set the purpose of exercising twice weekly, and then you can adjust that goal upward for February.

-Focus on the first quarter or first month of the year and start small.
+Focus on the first quarter or first month of whenever you begin and start small.
 This is vital for setting you up for long-term success.

-The more that you can share your goals with others, the more likely you are to achieve them.
-It’s ideal to have a workout partner that you are either meeting up with for workouts or checking in with after you complete workouts.
+The more you can share your goals with others, the more likely you will achieve them.
+Having a workout partner you meet for workouts or check in with after completing exercises is ideal.

 If you don't have this partner or group, you can still find a way to create accountability.
-Find a family member, co-worker or friend that you can share your fitness goals with.
-The more you communicate your goals and create some sort of accountability, the more you set yourself up for success.
+Find a family member, co-worker, or friend with whom you can share your fitness goals.
+The more you communicate your goals and make some accountability, the more you set yourself up for success.

-One of the hard things about fitness goals is that it can take time to see and feel the results of your hard work.
-It might take a few months to be able to see physical changes, but that doesn't mean that you're not making progress.
+One of the tricky things about fitness goals is that it can take time to see and feel the results of your hard work.
+It might take a few months to see physical changes, but that doesn't mean you're not making progress.

-To stay motivated, it's helpful to document the progress that you make.
-This can be by recording workouts, logging miles, documenting new physical accomplishments, or simply checking off workouts completed.
-Research has shown that documenting your progress is a proven way to increase the likelihood of completing your goals, so find some way to track your progress from day 1.
+To stay motivated, it's helpful to document your progress.
+This can be by recording workouts, logging miles, documenting new physical accomplishments, or simply checking off activities completed.
+Research has shown that documenting your progress is a proven way to increase the likelihood of achieving your goals, so find some way to track your progress from day one.

-When you make fitness goals, don’t forget to include some plans for self-care.
+Don't forget to include some self-care plans when you make fitness goals.
 Allowing your body to rest and recover will lead to more success in your fitness goals and will improve your overall well-being.

 Self-care days look different for all of us.
-For some people it's a rest day, for others it's a massage or meditation session.
-You know your body and you know what it needs to stay refreshed and healthy, so adjust your fitness plan to include some self-care days.
-Adding these to your routine will keep you feeling mentally and physically healthy and will help you stay on track with your fitness goals.
+For some people, it's a rest day; for others, it's a massage or meditation session.
+You know your body and what it needs to stay refreshed and healthy, so adjust your fitness plan to include some self-care days.
+Adding these to your routine will keep you mentally and physically fit and help you stay on track with your fitness goals.